-- Preserving and enhancing the Parks historical plantings, landscape character, native grasslands and environmental and historical values. - Addressing increasing traffic issues and flooding issues throughout the Park. - Existing user group and stakeholder desires for improved ovals, upgraded or new clubrooms, lighting, improved road surfaces and car parking. - Community desires for improved access, connections, passive leisure opportunities and improved amenity and safety. - The need for a venue for a major events facility within the Ballarat region. - Community demand for new and improved facilities for shared and multi -functional use to cater to Ballarat's growing population.
+Preserving and enhancing the Parks historical plantings, landscape character, native grasslands and environmental and historical values.

+- safety. - The need for a venue for a major events facility within the Ballarat region. - Community demand for new and improved facilities for shared and multi -functional use to cater to Ballarat's growing population.